Maya-Bitter/meet/README.md

 ### Feature 5: data visualization

-user story:
+___User story:
-as a user, i should be able to see a chart of all upcoming events of each city, so that i can choose from different offers and plan my time.
+as a user, i should be able to see a chart of all upcoming events of each city, so that i can choose from different offers and plan my time.___

 ### scenario 1: show a chart with the number of upcoming events in each city